TikhonJelvis/website/blog/Debugging-Haskell-Type-Errors/index.md

   1. It's a type error.
   2. We expected a `Theta.Type`  value but got `()`.

-So: the first trick to reading Haskell type errors is to mentally filter out the bits that don't matter—often *most* of the message!^[Hopefully we'll get a flag to filter out the extra noise, but I don't believe that exists as of October 2024.]
+So: the first trick to reading Haskell type errors is to mentally filter out the bits that don't matter—often *most* of the message![^context-flag]

+[^context-flag]: On GHC 9.8 and later, the noisy context information can be disabled with the `-fno-show-error-context` flag.
+In `ghci` you can enable this flag with `:set`:

+    ``` ghci
+    λ> :set -fno-show-error-context
+    ```

 More involved code produces even more noise.
 A slightly different type error in the same [`Python.hs` file][theta-python-hs], for example, produced *42 lines of localization information*[^42-lines]—none of which was useful because my editor highlighted the exact part of the code I needed to look at!